 How many scholars may each nominator put forward for consideration?

 Each nominator may put forward a maximum of two scholars.
-Nominators from universities may nominate one junior and one senior scholar.
-Regardless of title, a junior scholar is defined as someone who received his/her Ph.D. within the last ten years (2008-2018, for the 2019 fellowship program).
-Nominators outside academe—e.g., the head of a university press or a newspaper—may nominate up to two people.
+University presidents may nominate one junior and one senior scholar.
+Regardless of title, a junior scholar is defined as someone who received his/her Ph.D. within the last ten years (2010-2020, for the 2021 fellowship program).
+Nominators outside academe—e.g., the head of a university press, think tank, publisher, or a newspaper—may nominate up to two people.

 How is a junior scholar defined?